Golden Entertainment: Stepping Up To The Big Leagues

 Valuation

-The company has included a comparison to other local operators with a multiple of 9.2x EV/EbITDA in its investor presentation.
+The company has included a comparison to other local operators with a multiple of 9.2x EV/EBITDA in its investor presentation.
 Working our way through the revised capital structure:

 |